agile-lab-dev/wasp/README.md

 MongoDB is the central repository for all configurations, ML models, and entities.
 It is fault tolerant and it simplifies the deployment in a distributed environment because each node just needs the MongoDB address to be ready to go.

 ##### Pluggable Datastore

-WASP system is integrated with Elasticsearch, Solr and HDFS.
+WASP system is integrated with Elasticsearch, Solr, Kafka, HBase, Mongo, Jdbc Datasources and HDFS.
 All data stored inside the datastore is indexed and searchable via the specific query language of the datastore.
-In the next future we will extend the support to Cassandra and HBase datastore.

 #### Using WASP